rapind/ja-side-panels/README.md

 # JASidePanels Demo Using RubyMotion

 This is a RubyMotion demo using the [JASidePanels](https://github.com/gotosleep/JASidePanels) library.
-Covers everything you need to know to implement path-like / facebook-like sidebars.
+Covers everything you need to know to implement path-like / facebook-like sidebars using RubyMotion.

 Same as [their demo](https://github.com/gotosleep/JASidePanels/tree/master/JASidePanels/Demo), with a few tweaks.